Schedule

 Boosting confidence and language use: Practical drama conventions for the English classroom

-Barry Bai (THT JALT SIG)
+Assoc.
+Prof. Barry Bai (THT JALT SIG)

 Chinese University of Hong Kong, China